ckdake/fitler/README.md

 ## TODO

     * File provider manually fixed, go through other providers and manually fix them to work the ~same way. make sure we're not making API calls if the month is synced.
+    * Fix strava gear matching to work for running shoes.
     * Write some tests...
     * Get everything out of gpx files: https://pypi.org/project/gpxpy/  (basics are in, need to fill out metadata, add more fields to db!)
     * Get everything out of tcx files: https://pypi.org/project/python-tcxparser/ (basics are in, need to fill out metadata, add more fields to db!)